pzhaojohnson/rnacanvas.draw.svg/README.md

 will match the `width` and `height` attributes of the passed in SVG document (in units of pixels).

-This function might fail for various reasons, such as if the SVG document is too big.
+This function might possibly fail, such as if the dimensions of the passed in SVG document are too big.